 Employers usually buy workers’ comp insurance on the private market or, in some states, from a state fund.
 However, many large employers—especially state and local governments—assume the financial risk for their employees’ workers’ comp benefits (known as self-insurance).

 The federal government has its own workers' compensation system.
 If you are a federal employee, you must look to that system rather than your state system for benefits.
 Learn more about the federal workers’ compensation system.
 Federal law also has separate rules for compensating injured maritime workers and injured railroad workers.

 Not all workers are employees when it comes to workers' compensation eligibility.
 In particular, independent contractors (like freelancers, consultants, or members of the “gig” economy) typically aren’t entitled to workers' comp benefits.
-But of course, many workers—including drivers for Uber and other ride-hailing services—claim that they’ve been misclassified as independent contractors when they’re really employees.
-Employers often do this to avoid paying payroll taxes or workers’ comp premiums.
-Even if you signed a 1099 tax form as an independent contractor, you may still qualify as an employee for workers’ comp.
+But of course, many workers—including drivers for Uber, Lyft, and other ride-hailing services—claim that they’ve been misclassified as independent contractors when the hiring firm should have classified them as employees.
+Employers often misclassify workers as independent contractors to avoid paying payroll taxes or workers’ comp premiums.
+Even if you signed a 1099 tax form as an independent contractor, you might still qualify as an employee for workers’ comp.
 But your dispute will probably end up in court.
 Although the rules vary from state to state, courts will generally look at the amount of control you have over your work and other details of your working relationship with the company or person that hired you.